Exam Practice Methodology

 We prioritize sources in this order:

-2. Current regulator, vendor, or certification-body documentation that clarifies terminology, timing, route changes, or exam retirement status.
+- Current regulator, vendor, or certification-body documentation that clarifies terminology, timing, version changes, or exam retirement status.

-3. Maintained internal app metadata, including live route status, public sample counts, topic weights, and question-bank counts.
+- Maintained app metadata, including live page status, public sample counts, topic weights, and practice coverage.

-When public sources disagree or a route has been replaced, the page should say so plainly and point users to the current route instead of pretending an old exam is still current.
+When public sources disagree or an exam has been replaced, we say so plainly and point candidates to the current path instead of pretending an old exam is still current.

 Question design